FDio/csit/docs/report/introduction/general_notes.rst

 =============

-All CSIT test results listed in this report are sourced and auto-generated from output.xml Robot Framework (RF) files resulting from LF FD.io Jenkins jobs execution against |vpp-release| release artifacts.
-References are provided to the original LF FD.io Jenkins job results.
-However, as LF FD.io Jenkins infrastructure does not automatically archive all jobs (history record is provided for the last 30 days or 40 jobs only), additional references are provided to the RF result files that got archived in FD.io nexus online storage system.
+All CSIT test results listed in this report are sourced and auto-generated from :file:`output.xml` :abbr:`RF (Robot Framework)` files resulting from :abbr:`LF (Linux Foundation)` FD.io Jenkins jobs execution against |vpp-release|
+release artifacts.
+References are provided to the original :abbr:`LF (Linux Foundation)` FD.io Jenkins job results.
+However, as :abbr:`LF (Linux Foundation)` FD.io Jenkins infrastructure does not automatically archive all jobs (history record is provided for the last 30 days or 40 jobs only), additional references are provided to the :abbr:`RF (Robot Framework)` result files that got archived in FD.io nexus online storage system.

 FD.io CSIT project currently covers multiple FD.io system and sub-system testing areas and this is  reflected in this report, where each testing area